Glossary of Tuckpointing & Masonry Terms:

-Tuckpointing—An ancient construction or building arts practice, is the act of using two contrasting colors of mortar in the joints between bricks, stones, or other building materials to give the impression that very fine joints have been made.
+Tuckpointing—An ancient construction or building arts practice is the act of using two contrasting colors of mortar in the joints between bricks, stones, or other building materials to give the impression that very fine joints have been made.
 Tuckpointing or tuck pointing is also referred to as pointing or repointing.
-Most Americans understand Tuckpointing to be a building trade or skill that involves the use of mortar and bricks to construct structures including homes and chimneys.
+Most Americans understand Tuckpointing as a building trade or skill involving the use of mortar and bricks to construct structures, including homes and chimneys.

-Pointing—the task and work of either finishing the joints of masonry or correcting defects.
+Pointing—the task and work of either finishing masonry joints or correcting defects.

-Repointing—The practice of placing wet mortar into a cut or raked joints to repair deteriorating mortar in existing joints (typically bricks).
+Repointing is placing wet mortar into cut or raked joints to repair deteriorating mortar in existing joints (typically bricks).

-Trowel—A small handheld tool with a flat, pointed blade, and is used to apply mortar to bricks, or plaster to walls or other surfaces.
-Trowels are used by tuck pointers to “point” and apply mortar.
+Trowel—A small handheld tool with a flat, pointed blade used to apply mortar to bricks or plaster to walls or other surfaces.
+Trowels are used by tuck pointers to “point” and applying mortar.